FTC2050/data-standard/README.md

 These parameters potentially effect the ordering of a delivery round.

 #### Navigating through the city
+As **workers** navigate through their **jobs**

+ **vehicles** and

-*waypoints* representing walking and driving in the city *parking location*
+**waypoints** representing walking and driving in the city

+*parking location*

 ### Secondary Data

+- Looking up location data of the

 #### Navigating inside buildings.
 Our work has demonstrated how the distance and navigation inside of a building has a hold over the effectiveness of the delivery driver.

 To help better utilise internal navigation, *waypoint* data should also capture *elevation*, and additional information can be made available to help the worker get to the *delivery location* within a multi-story, multi-purpose building more effectively

-## Requirements

-- Extendability

 ## Challenges

-- Analysing and visualising large volumes of data
-- Choosing the appropriate database technology
+- **Database** - Choosing the appropriate database technology,
-- Erroneous data, data handling, data cleansing
+- **Structuring** - Structured in such a way where the analysis and visualisation of the (large volumes of) data is intuitive, where relationships are clear.
+    - Development of data schema and relational model (if necessary)
+- **Errors** - The design of the standard/protocol should consider erroneous data, data handling, data cleansing, providing clear descriptions and standards of formatting and guidelines for developers and users
+- **Extendability** - The standard must be able to be extended in future versions. *Hence JSON...*
+- **Transforming** multiple data sources into this standard
+- Anonymity - Raw, personally identifiable data, containing un anonymised data (e.g. real names, real clients, real customers, real
+    - Developers should maintain lookup and transformation data so that mapping of data is possible

 ## Data Structure and Description

-For where we want anonymity to be a concern we should use GUID () to help mask the original data
+For where we want anonymity to be a concern we should use UUID (Universally unique identifier) to help mask the original data.

 ### jobs

 ```javascript